 4. Network online.
 Interacting with other travelers all the globe is an invaluable resource for shared experience, tips and even making great friends.
 A great one for female solo travelers is The Solo Female Traveler Network

-5. It can be challenging to pick out a backpack to suit your individual body size and shape.
+5. It can be challenging to pick out a cheap backpack to suit your individual body size and shape.
 Don’t opt for a size that you know fit somebody else well and forgo carefully selecting the right one for you.
 For example, women, tend to be shorter and curvier than men with narrower shoulders, and since you’ll be spending a lot of time carrying that pack, it’s worth it to choose carefully.
 You will need to measure your torso length and hip belt size and don’t forget to try it on before buying.
 Outdoorgearlab for instance, offers a really thorough guide to choosing your best pack.

 Pack light!
 The minimalist movement applies to travel too.
 Carting around less stuff means less weight, less worry and more freedom.